1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Her mom had colon cancer

-“A few hours of your time today can add years to your life,” says Dr. Pothuri.
+Dr. Pothuri says that a few hours of your time today can bring years into your life.

 About the Author